ROULIND/Master-Thesis-LLM-Powered-Plateform-Language-Learning/3-Services/YoutubeTranscript/README.md

 5. **Test the Service**:
    - Visit [http://localhost:8080](http://localhost:8080) in your browser to check the health of the service.
    - Use tools like `Postman` or `curl` to test the endpoints.
+   - For more details or API examples, see the [Postman collection](../../5-Postman/) or your API documentation.

 ---